it4biz/pentaho-ce-audit/README.md

 ###Credits and Contributions

-This projects is maintained by IT4biz IT Solutions from Brazil with help the Pentaho community around the world, like:
+This projects is maintained by IT4biz Global Team from Brazil and Spain with help the Pentaho community around the world, like:

 * Brandon Jackson [(@usbrandon)](https://twitter.com/usbrandon)